Valdyzer/ELP/GO/README.md

-# Matrix Multiplication Server
+# Matrix Multiplication Server and Client

-This project implements a TCP server in Go for matrix multiplication.
+This project implements a TCP server and client in Go for matrix multiplication.
 The server accepts connections from clients, receives large matrices, performs matrix multiplication, and sends back the result.

-## Features

-- Accepts connections from clients.
-- Efficiently handles large matrices for multiplication.
-- Calculates the product of the received matrix with itself.
-- Provides timing information for the server-side calculation.

 ## Server Code

+### `server.go`

 The server code is organized as follows: